Interested in freezing almond milk?

-- Put the ice cube tray into the freezer.
+- Put the ice cube tray in the freezer.
 Keep it there until the liquid freezes.
 Freezing should take only a few hours.
-I usually leave the trays overnight to be sure the milk froze completely.
+I usually leave the trays overnight to be sure the milk freezes solid.

 - Remove the almond milk cubes from the tray and transfer them into a freezer bag or container.
 If using a freezer bag, squeeze out as much air as possible before sealing.
 Work fast so the warmth of your fingers won’t thaw the milk.
 Label the bag or container if needed.

 - Throw the packaged cubes back into the freezer.